juanluisbaptiste/rancher-provisioning/README.md

 #Rancher server and agent configuration using Ansible

-This repository contains Ansible playbooks for configuring Rancher Servers and Rancher Agents.
+This repository contains Ansible playbooks for configuring a Rancher Server with local auth enabled and registering Rancher Agents to the server automatically.

 ## Requirements
 To run these playbooks you need to have ansible installed: